healeycodes/embed-DEV-posts/README.md

 # Embed Your Latest DEV Posts Anywhere!

-A tiny library for embedding DEV posts.
+A tiny library for embedding your latest DEV posts, sorted by popularity.
 Explainer post here!

 <hr>